-- holds an approved diploma level or higher education and care qualification.
+- has approved diploma level or higher education and care qualification.

 - Any of the other circumstances that are outlined in regulation 241 (If you believe that any of these circumstances apply to an educator at your service please contact the